ChefYeshpal/webapp-coin_collector_tycoon/README.md

 # webapp-moneymaker
 This is a continuation of a really old project of mine (more like a repository for python) where I basically made a super simple python program in which the user is a beggar, who needs to refill water bottles and sell them at some price.
-I think I didn't continue it cause I couldn't understand how to add a proper loop statement in the code (for the repeating days) but anyways, I've decided to pick it back up, ofc in TypeScript.
+I think I didn't continue it cause I couldn't understand how to add a proper loop statement in the code (for the repeating days) but anyways, I've decided to pick it back up, ofc in JavaScript.

+Also, this is kinda based off of a text-based game which I played when I was younger, can you figure out what it is?

 ## Things I wanted to add
 - Different locations